Local Langlands Correspondence for Even Orthogonal Groups via Theta Lifts: Local Langlands correspondence for special even orthogonal groups

-As in subsection \ref{whittaker}, for every $c\in F^\times/F^{\times 2}$, we have a Whittaker datum $\mathfrak W_{c}$ of $\bigsqcup_{V_{2n}^{\bullet}}\SO(V_{2n}^{\bullet})$.
-Next we state the local Langlands correspondence for special even orthogonal groups, the reader can consult \cite[\S 3.3]{MR3708200} for a detailed description. \begin{desideratum} Let $V=V_{2n}$ be an orthogonal space and $\chi_V$ be the discriminant character of $V$. \begin{enumerate}[(1).] \item There exists a surjection
+Next we state the local Langlands correspondence for special even orthogonal groups.
+The reader can consult \cite[\S 3.3]{MR3708200} for a detailed description. \begin{desideratum} Fix $(d,c)\in (F^\times)^2$.
+Let $V_{2n}=V_{2n}^+$ be the orthogonal space associated to $(d,c)$, and $\chi_V=(\cdot, d)_F$ be the discriminant character of $V_{2n}$. \begin{enumerate}[(1).] \item There exists a surjective map